dayanidhicse/purescript-presto/DESIGN.md

 run :: forall f m a.
 Run f m => MonadRec m => Free f a -> m a run = foldFree runAlgebra
 ```
 Here, "Run f m" means I can interpret "f a" into "m a".
-As you can see, if we can interpret f to m and g to m, then we can interpret the Coproduct f m into m.
+As you can see, if we can interpret f to m and g to m, then we can interpret the Coproduct f g into m.
 With the help of foldFree function, "run" is defined to actually interpret a Free monad into result m monad.

 Now we can define interpreters for those EDSLs like GuiF, ApiF.
 But what context monad should we interpret them to?
 We can define instances like "Run GuiF (Aff e)" to interpret GuiF into Aff.
 But there're three problems here.